jetstream-cloud/js2docs/docs/faq/alloc.md

 > * [Jetstream2 Allocation Extensions and Renewals](../alloc/renew-extend.md){target=_blank}
 >
 > Jetstream2 staff are unable to take these actions on your behalf.

+!!!
+Note

+    Extensions only add time.
+If you need more or different resources, you need to pursue a supplement.